Title 16: Education

 "Article #1 (School Budget):

-Part B. If Part A is approved by the voters, shall the voters of the school district also authorize the school board to expend $______, which is the remainder of the amount the school board has determined to be necessary?"
+Part B. If Part A is approved by the voters, shall the voters of the school district also authorize the school board to expend $______/t, which is the remainder of the amount the school board has determined to be necessary?"

 (C) At a school district's annual or special meeting, the electorate may vote to provide notice of availability of the school budget required by this subdivision to the electorate in lieu of distributing the budget.
 If the electorate of the school district votes to provide notice of availability, it must specify how notice of availability shall be given, and such notice of availability shall be provided to the electorate at least 30 days before the district's annual meeting.
 The proposed budget shall be prepared and distributed at least ten days before a sum of money is voted on by the electorate.
-Any proposed budget shall show the following information in a format prescribed by the commissioner of education:
+Any proposed budget shall show the following information in a format prescribed by the Secretary:

-(i) all revenues from all sources, and expenses, including as separate items any assessment for a supervisory union of which it is a member and any tuition to be paid to a technical center; and including the report required in subdivision 242(4)(D) of this title itemizing the component costs of the supervisory union assessment;
+(i) all revenues from all sources, and expenses, including as separate items any assessment for a supervisory union of which it is a member and any tuition to be paid to a career technical center; and including the report required in subdivision 242(4)(D) of this title itemizing the component costs of the supervisory union assessment;

 (ii) the specific amount of any deficit incurred in the most recently closed fiscal year and how the deficit was or will be remedied;